OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

-Based on the observation that smartphones are becoming more prevalent among homeless populations, and that basic information about resources available for the homeless can be very hard to find, this team created an Android app to provide a single listing of social services and homeless assistance programs.
+Based on the observation that smartphones are becoming more prevalent among homeless populations, and that basic information about resources available for the homeless can be very hard to find, this team created an Android app to provide a simplified listing of social services and homeless assistance programs.

-Homescreen for the Homeless organizes and lists phone numbers, URLs, and apps that can connect homeless populations with various resources, such as job search apps and shelters.
+Homescreen for the Homeless organizes and lists phone numbers, URLs, and apps that can connect homeless populations with various resources, such as shelters, health and legal resources.
 These resources are organized based on focus or situation, and intelligently integrate with the smartphone to form appropriate actions, such as dialing a phone number or opening an installed app.